bivektor/lombokt/README.md

 * Annotations can be placed on just regular classes, no objects, interfaces or other class types
 * User defined method bodies are dummy placeholders and, they are always overwritten by the compiler
 * Constructor doesn't have to be public, as buildable classes often prefer private constructors
+* Companion builder method is optional as the plugin doesn't check or validate Companion object methods

 ## Contributing